 *ANNUAL CASH AWARD

-$25 for one entry, $40 for two or three entries, and $10 per each additional entry.
+$25 for one entry, $40 for two to four entries, and $5 per each additional entry.
 Fees are non-refundable.
 Number of entries is unlimited.

 Entry fee must be paid by U.S. check or money order made payable to MANIFEST,

 or by credit card via PayPal.
 (If paying by PayPal please use the paypal link provided on the page that follows the submission of the online entry form.)

 Any fee payment must reference your name, or we must be notified if another party is paying your fee.

 Manifest is a 501(c)(3) non-profit and state-funded charitable organization operated by artists, for artists, with no reserve or endowment.
 All proceeds from entry fees fund project-related expenses.
 Not unlike paying a fee to enter a marathon race, this democratically enables our organization's projects to happen.
 For over a decade Manifest has earned an international reputation for producing quality exhibits, and benefitting the artists involved over time, on its meager budget.
 Our board of directors and small dedicated staff work hard to make involvement with Manifest projects well worth the effort and cost to do so.
 It is important to note that this jury fee is the only cost charged by Manifest for participation.